MSCs-Stem-Cell-Therapy-Inclusion-Body-Myositis

 TREATMENT PRECAUTIONS & RISKS

 Please note patients with multiple comorbidities or immune system dysregulation may cause travel limitations to Thailand.
-All potential candidates seeking therapy should be approved in advance using basic medical records and recent blood panels that can include tissue biopsy results along with known markers of inflammation such as C-reactive protein, Erythrocyte sedimentation rate (ESR).
-Depending on the stage and severity of the diagnosis additional tests for antibodies (autoimmune conditions) and imaging tests from MRI or CT Scan maybe required.
+All potential candidates seeking therapy should be approved in advance using basic medical records and recent blood panels that can include tissue biopsy results along with known markers of inflammation such as C-reactive protein and erythrocyte sedimentation rate (ESR).
+Depending on the stage and severity of the diagnosis, additional tests for antibodies (autoimmune conditions) and imaging tests from MRI or CT Scan may be required.
 Please contact us for more information.

 Stem Cell Treatment for Inclusion Body Myositis

-Inclusion Body Myositis involves both inflammatory and degenerative characteristics making it an ideal candiate for cellular therapy.
-Clinical trials for IBM have shown that satellite cells (SC) proliferation is normal for patietns with IBM patients and ususally their overall cell differentiation ability is impaired thus leading to muscle failure.
+Inclusion Body Myositis involves both inflammatory and degenerative characteristics, making it an ideal candidate for cellular therapy.
+Clinical trials for IBM have shown that satellite cell (SC) proliferation is normal for patients with IBM patients.
+Usually, their overall cell differentiation ability is impaired, thus leading to muscle failure.
 In extremely resistant myositis cases, a combination treatment using myeloablative conditioning with cyclophosphamide.
-After treatment with cyclophosphamide and total body irradiation, followed by reinfusion of cord tissue stem cells and granulocyte colony stimulating factors help improved muscle strength, with no trace of myositis seen on a MRI 6 months after treatment.
-This outcome remained stable for over 3 years.
-Other patients with progressive IBM demonstrated significant improvements and sustained remission after modified stem cell treatment without the need for adding the toxic treatment requiremetns for patients with severe, resistant diagnosis.
+Treatment with cyclophosphamide and total body irradiation, followed by reinfusion of cord tissue stem cells and granulocyte colony-stimulating factors, helped improve muscle strength, with no trace of myositis seen on an MRI 6 months after treatment.
+This outcome remained stable for over three years.
+Other patients with progressive IBM demonstrated significant improvements and sustained remission after modified stem cell treatment without the need for adding toxic treatment requirements for patients with severe, resistant diagnoses.

 Can stem cells cure myositis?

-Stem-cells-body-myositisMesenchymal stem cells and the process of immunomodulation can help to suppress various immune cells’ activities and have minimal immunogenicity risk.
-The Regeneration Center offer both autologous and allogeneic mesenchymal stem-cell transplantation for patients with non-genetic sporadic cases of IBM.
+Stem-cells-body-myositisMesenchymal stem cells and immunomodulation can help suppress various immune cell activities and have minimal immunogenicity risk.
+The Regeneration Center offers both autologous and allogeneic mesenchymal stem-cell transplantation for patients with non-genetic sporadic cases of IBM.

-The ability of stem cells to renew themselves throughout our lives is provent to be beneficial for many body tissues.
-However, it’s believed that skeletal muscles, which make up our body structure, only renew a few times under very specific conditions.
-As we age the body handles increased demands by growing bigger (hypertrophy), not by making more cells (hyperplasia).
-This could be a reason why muscle stem cells can’t renew themselves as much as other types of stem cells, like those in peripheral blood[4].
+The ability of stem cells to renew themselves throughout our lives has proven beneficial for many body tissues.
+However, it’s believed that skeletal muscles, which comprise our body structure, only renew a few times under specific conditions.
+As we age, the body handles increased demands by growing bigger (hypertrophy), not by making more cells (hyperplasia).
+This could be why muscle stem cells can’t renew as much as other stem cells, like those in peripheral blood[4].

-Using isolated MSC cells with cultured muscle stem cells and growth factors offers patients a targeted way to treat muscle diseases over a period of 2-3 weeks using multiple cycles to initiate the repair process.
-When muscle stem cells get used up, and the muscle is gradually replaced by fat and connective tissue.
-In some cases The Regeneration Center also uses fibro-adipogenic progenitors cells due to the vital role they play in muscle repair.
-The isolated progenitor cells and growth factros help activate satellite cells even though they end up producing fat and scar tissue.
-Dealing with scar tissue (fibrosis) is also a key part of any treatment strategy.
-From our research, we’ve learned that treatments need to start as early as possible, or they’re unlikely to be effective particularly in cases with significant fibrosis[5].
+Using isolated MSC cells with cultured muscle stem cells and growth factors offers patients a targeted way to treat muscle diseases over weeks using multiple cycles to initiate the repair process.
+When muscle stem cells get used up, the muscle is gradually replaced by fat and connective tissue.
+In some cases, The Regeneration Center also uses fibro-adipogenic progenitor cells due to their vital role in muscle repair.
+The isolated progenitor cells and growth factors help activate satellite cells even though they produce fat and scar tissue.
+Dealing with scar tissue (fibrosis) is vital to any treatment strategy.
+From our research, we’ve learned that treatments must start as early as possible or are unlikely to be effective, particularly in cases with significant fibrosis[5].

 The Regeneration Center Difference